Skip to main content

 Productivity methods

-Whether you swear by a morning jolt of caffeine or it’s absolutely critical that you start the day with a clutter-free desk, finding the right productivity method for you is priority No. 1.
+Whether you swear by a morning jolt of caffeine, working near a window with natural light, or it’s absolutely critical that you start the day with a clutter-free desk, finding the right productivity method for you is critical to your overall success.

 A productivity technique should be easy enough to adopt and work into your routine.